SHRI KRIPALU KUNJ ASHRAM

 This verse describes the characteristics of good people and bad people in the order of their characteristics

-1. satpurushaah (सत्पुरुषाः): On the top are those, who work for the well-being of others, disregarding their own.
+1. satpurushaah (सत्पुरुषाः) - the highest class of people are those, who work for the well-being of others, disregarding their own needs.

 4. te ke na jaaneemahe (ते के न जानीमहे): I have no words to describe those, who torture others without any reason at all.